zzzprojects/sqlbulkcopy-tutorial/docs/pages/faq/batchsize-recommanded.md

 Unfortunately, there is no answer that fit all scenario.
 So there is no perfect answer to this question.

-There is only two rules to follow:
+There are only two rules to follow:

-- NOT to high
+- NOT too high
-- NOT to low
+- NOT too low

 There is so much thing that can impact the recommended batch size: